skyzh/core-os-riscv/README.md

 An operating system in Rust.

 This project is based on "The Adventures of OS: Making a RISC-V Operating System using Rust".
-Original license is preserved in files not modified by this project.
+In un-modified files, original licenses are preserved.

-## Progress
+## Roadmap

+The main goal of this project is to make a xv6-like operating system with the Rust programming language.
+And now it's in a very early stage.
+I'm still working on it.

+- [x] Adapt code from http://osblog.stephenmarz.com/
+- [x] UART drivers
+- [x] Virtual Memory
+- [x] Load ELF files from memory
+- [ ] Process (Currently WIP)
+- [ ] System call
+- [ ] Persistence
+- [ ] High-level abstractions (driver, vm, etc.)
+- [ ] Adapt to aarch64 and deploy on Raspi
+- [ ] Rewrite code from other sources
+- [ ] Security issues

 ## Reference